 Although the Fashion for shawls passed - the Paisley Patterns lived on to become as varied and colorful as the designers imaginations-!

-Fine Art Painter, Illustrator, Designer of Books, Furniture, Fabric Collage.
+Fine Art Painter, Illustrator, Designer of Books, Fabric, and Fabric Collage.

-I also work in Partnership with my husband, Robert Rae.
+I have also worked in Partnership with Robert Rae.

-Our Combined Skills and Knowledge include: Fine Art Painting, Book Illustration, Sculpture, Wood-Working, Wood-Carving, and Fabric Collage.
+Our Combined Skills and Knowledge included: Fine Art Painting, Book Illustration, Sculpture, Wood-Working, Wood-Carving, Fabric Collage,